Skip to main content

 Termination

-You can terminate a message by throwing an 'Error' from your script.
+You can terminate a message by throwing an Error from your script.
 Connxio will check the error message for specific code words to determine how to handle the termination.
 For any other exceptions, the message will be terminated with an error log level.

 You can supply the termination error message with a set of code words to influence the behavior of the termination process.
 The pipeline is always terminated but the code word controls the logging associated with it.
 You supply these code words in the following way: